AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

 In general, the face recognition process works like this:
 ![Flow](https://github.com/espressif/esp-face/blob/master/img/face-recognition-system.png)

+Let's see how the flow chart is implemented in the sketch.

 To implement the detection/recognition process, we have to define some **global variables/objects**:
 ```
 / Face detection/recognition variables